 Any extra services we provide that are not covered by the terms and conditions of this report must be covered by a separate contract.

 If you want to complain about the service, please refer to the complaints handling procedure in the 'Description of the RICS HomeBuyer Service' at the back of this report.

-Property address 5 ------------------ ---
+Prop perty add lres: ------ ------- ----- -------

 B About the inspection